NLDoA/Divergent_Aptitude_Test/README.md

 ##Questions, Comments, Concerns?

 Email us at PlexiShardStudios@gmail.com!
 We will try to respond as soon as we can, but it may take up to a week, so you do have to be patient.

-##Donations and Support

-Please donate, it helps us know that people want us to continue to code, donate to our BitCoin wallet:

-1MAN6UCSLep4LZnZkRug5pshdjYZgEQuKS

-It really does help us out at PlexiShard!
-If you want something for us to work on and you donated, we will be happy to spend some extra time on that!
-Just email us at PlexiShardStudios@gmail.com!